ariamj/Big2-Game/README.md

 ## ***What will the application do?***

 There are many different applications with their variations of Big 2, however, this application has its own version of the game.
-Similar to the normal game of Big 2, each player will be dealt a hand of cards.
-The number of cards per hand will depend on the number of players.
+Similar to the normal game of Big 2, each player will be dealt some cards.
+The number of cards
+will depend on the number of players.
 However, unlike the normal game, this application will allow for more than 4 people to play at a time with the use of multiple decks of cards.
 The user can also choose to either deal all the cards out or play with only 13 cards per player.